Why are Changes Needed?

-- Comprehensive breastfeeding education for judges and court employees and staff
+- All Judicial and court employees and staff should receive comprehensive breastfeeding education.

-- Child custody laws that protect the breastfeeding relationship for at least the first two years of life and extend beyond as long as breastfeeding is maintained
+- Child custody laws should protect the breastfeeding relationship for at least the first two years of life and extend for as long as breastfeeding is maintained.

-- National, tiered, child custody law that takes into account child development and age
+- National, tiered child custody laws that take into account child development and age should be adopted.

 To view the full policy position, download the position paper here.